 A week ago, a member of my PLN messaged me with an invitation to join him on his podcast Flipped Learning, which is part of the Flipped Learning Network on the EdReach Network.
 I first met Troy Cockrum at a Flipped Learning Conference that the Office of eLearning sponsored not long after I took my position as eLearning Development Specialist.
 Over the last two school years, I’ve gotten to know Troy and his work through our Twitter conversations on #INeLearn.
 I was to be a part of the 73rd episode, which tells you that Troy and his co-host Joan Brown know what they are doing.
-They’ve had some truly interesting guests on the show and I encourage you to check out the Flipped Learning Podcast archives.
+They’ve had some truly interesting guests on the show and I encourage you to check out the Flipped Learning Podcast archives (no longer listed).

 There were two books mentioned in the podcast and I thought they would be worth mentioning here as well.
 I brought up Teaching the iGeneration: 5 Easy Ways to Introduce Essential Skills With Web 2.0 Tools by Ferriter and Garry.
 When I was a district level tech integration specialist, I facilitated a book study focused around developing digital citizens.
 The book served as a catalyst for great dialogue and it provided super resources available in the link above.
 Joan shared Academic Conversations: Classroom Talk that Fosters Critical Thinking and Content Understandings by Zwiers and Crawford.
 The link has some interesting background in addition to the aspects Joan mentions in the podcast.
 I like that the author includes the action research around the topic.

 When all was said and done, I realized that I could have/should have shared a LiveBinder that I started a few years ago when I was a building eLearning coach.
 Since the podcast, I’ve gone in and refreshed it; adding to the tools Joan and Troy mention in the podcast.